 “I think the place where you learn how to study the Bible is the place you’re most loyal to,” Show continues.
 “CSU is where I learned how to study my Bible; I learned all of my theology there.
 What I learned there is the foundation of my life.
 I’m very thankful.
 I still use what I learned in ‘principles of Bible study’ as I study God’s Word today.”

-As the school transitioned into NCAA Division III, Show’s Defenders won the North Eastern Athletic Conference championship in 2007–08 and ended the season as National Runners Up.
-Defender basketball then moved to the Colonial States Athletic Conference, and in that first year, his team pulled off a first-round upset in the conference playoffs.
-Show has been named Coach of the Year for the NEAC and NCCAA East Region and overall Division III.
-He has coached nine NCCAA All-Americans.
+As the school transitioned into NCAA Division III, Show’s Defenders won the North Eastern Athletic Conference championship in 2007–08.
+Soon the athletic department moved to the Colonial States Athletic Conference, and in that first year, his team pulled off a first-round upset in the conference playoffs.
+Show has been named Coach of the Year for the NEAC, NCCAA II East Region and national NCCAA II.
+He has coached nine NCCAA II All-Americans.
 He was inducted into the CSU Athletic Hall of Honor last year.